 Foundation Degree (subject to validation by the Royal Agricultural University)

 This exciting new foundation degree in sustainable land management is designed for those interested in a career in the land-based industries with a focus on the development of sustainable ecosystems and their services to local populations and landscapes.
-This programme will be well suited for individuals interested in forestry and arboriculture career paths.
+This programme will be well suited for individuals interested in countryside management career paths.
 The first year of study builds a strong foundation of skills and knowledge while the second year enables students to further develop their specialist skills with both practical and theoretical elements, and includes a work placement module.

 |Entry Requirements:|| |